jn3ff/cllmi/README.md

   -m, --model <MODEL>      Model to use.
 This gets sent straight to the api, so if you override, make sure it's a valid model string [default: claude-3-5-sonnet-20241022]
   -c, --context <CONTEXT>  Any contextual information about the goal of your command, to be sent to the api so it can make a better decision [default: ]
-  -j, --justify            use flag to compel model to give you a justification for its selected command -h, --help               Print help
+  -j, --justify            use flag to compel model to give you a justification for its selected command -g, --guide <GUIDE>      avoids looking up last command, just put in the idea for the command here [default: ] -h, --help               Print help
   -V, --version            Print version
 ```